finbourne/lusid-sdk-java/sdk/docs/AborApi.md

 > VersionedResourceListOfTrialBalance getTrialBalance(scope, code, trialBalanceQueryParameters, asAt, filter, limit, page)

-[EXPERIMENTAL] GetTrialBalance: Get the Trial balance for the given Abor.
+[EXPERIMENTAL] GetTrialBalance: Get the Trial Balance for the given Abor.

-Gets the Trial balance for the given Abor    The Trial balance has been generated from transactions, translated via posting rules and aggregated based on a General Ledger Profile (where specified)
+Gets the Trial Balance for the given Abor.
+The Trial Balance has been generated from transactions, translated via Posting Rules  and aggregated based on a General Ledger Profile (where specified).

 ### Example